-Your pet hedgehog will spend the vast majority of time in its cage, so it’s important to make sure to choose the right type and set it up properly.
+Your pet hedgehog will spend the vast majority of time in its cage, so it’s important to choose the right type and set it up properly.

-The cage should include a comfortable sleeping arrangement and also a good play and food areas.
+The cage should include a comfortable sleeping arrangement and good play and food areas.

 Read More: Preparing a Hedgehog Cage and Habitat.

-On our hedgehog cage and habitat article, we go over all of the alternatives as well as pricing and the supplies required to fill the cage with the right elements for a comfortable and safe environment.
+Our hedgehog cage and habitat article covers all the alternatives, pricing, and supplies required to fill the cage with the correct elements for a comfortable and safe environment.

 Understand How to Take Care of Your Hedgehog

 Next, you’ll want to become comfortable with the types and amount of care required when owning a pet hedgehog.

-You’ll need to feed them and provide with clean water daily, clean his cage regularly (once or twice a week, depending on your judgment), and even clip his nails.
+You’ll need to provide food and clean water daily, clean his cage regularly (once or twice a week, depending on your judgment), and even clip his nails.

 You will be surprised that it is not that complicated if you compare the process with caring for cats.

-In addition, you should allow them to have some time out of the cage – could be around 30 minutes per day – as well as learn how to make them feel comfortable in their new environment.
+In addition, you should allow them to have some time out of the cage – it could be around 30 minutes per day – as well as learn how to make them feel comfortable in their new environment.

 Bringing Them Home

 The final step is getting ready to bring them home.
-Check out our guide to bringing a hedgehog home here, which includes how to prepare their carrier cage, asking for a supply of relevant and acceptable food and beginning the bonding process.
+Check out our guide to bringing a hedgehog home here, which includes how to prepare their carrier cage, ask for a supply of relevant and acceptable food, and begin the bonding process.

 Read More: Hedgehog Food List: What to Feed Them With?